 How to Reheat Frozen Muffins

-Remove muffin from the freezer and allow to come to room temperature overnight in the refrigerator or on the counter for a couple of hours.
+Remove a muffin from the freezer.
+Allow it to come to thaw overnight in the refrigerator or on the counter for a couple of hours.

 More Muffin Recipes